Cosas1008/leetcode-1/readme.md

 Would this affect the run-time complexity?
 How and why?
 ## 451. Sort Characters By Frequency
 Given a string, sort it in decreasing order based on the frequency of characters.
+## 1. Two Sum
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.
+You may assume that each input would have exactly one solution.
+## 7. Reverse Integer
+Reverse digits of an integer.
+## 6. ZigZag Conversion
+## 8. String to Integer (atoi)
+Implement atoi to convert a string to an integer.
+Hint: Carefully consider all possible input cases.
+If you want a challenge, please do not see below and ask yourself what are the possible input cases.
+## 9. Palindrome Number
+Determine whether an integer is a palindrome.
+Do this without extra space.
+*Should ask if negative number is valid
+## 14. Longest Common Prefix
+Write a function to find the longest common prefix string amongst an array of strings.